madaboinanarsimhulu/Calculator/README.md

 # Calculator
-Calculator can be used to Evalute the Mathematical Expressions.
-Calculator was Develpoed by using JavaScript and html.
+I develop  Calculator by using JavaScript and html.Calculator can be used to Evalute the Mathematical Expressions.